FazalOne/23024-CAAL-RISC-V-Single-Cycle-CPU/README.md

 4. Enable simulation at 1hz frequency.

-### Q1 Display Name and ID saved in Data Memory on TTY

-0. Make sure [java](https://www.java.com/en/) is installed.

-1. Run `logisim-evolution.jar` using Java.

-2. Open `q1 32b_single_cycle_cpu_single_page.circ` in Logisim.

-3. Load IMEM and DMEM to the corresponding memory modules.

-4. Enable simulation at 1hz frequency.
+### Q2 Convert XOR, OR and AND gates in the ALU to NAND

+Before:

+q2%20before.jpg

+After:

+q2%20after.jpg

-### Acknowledgement
+### Acknowledgements

-This code is forked from @-T-K-233 Github https://github.com/T-K-233/RISC-V-Single-Cycle-CPU
+This code is forked from @-T-K-233 Github Repo at https://github.com/T-K-233/RISC-V-Single-Cycle-CPU

 ## Terms and Conditions